How to Choose the Right Tankless RV Water Heater

 Eccotemp L10 2.6 GPM Portable Tankless Water Heater

-A great example of this is the burner unit, which puts out 74500 British Thermal Unit, which is far more than its throughput needs.
-That said, the maximum flow of 3.0 GPM is still decent for a larger RV, but more than enough for the smaller RV target the L10 suits
+For example the burner unit, which puts out 74,500 British Thermal Unit, is far more than its throughput needs.
+The maximum flow of 3.0 GPM is more than enough for the smaller vehicle target market the L10 suits but still decent for a larger RV.

-The Eccotemp offers a reliable efficiency by providing numerous auto-shutoff controls, both timed and for various capacities.
-The only issue with this is that a mixed valve system can occasionally cause an automatic shutoff due to low water pressure and the customer service is not much help.
+The Eccotemp L10 has numerous auto-shutoff controls, both timed and for various capacities which provides the unit with reliable efficiency.
+The only issue with this is that a mixed valve system can occasionally cause an automatic shutoff due to low water pressure and customer service has been found to be lacking in respect to this.

 PROs